Keith-S-Thompson/no-caps-lock/README.md

 this non-standard layout.

-**DISCLAIMER :** I've used the `nocapslock.reg` file on a number of Windows systems over the years, from Windows 98 or so (I'm not sure) up to Windows 8.
+**DISCLAIMER :** I've used the `nocapslock.reg` file on a number of Windows systems over the years, from Windows 98 or so up to Windows 10.
 I've never had a problem with it, but I can accept no responsibility for any damage it may do.
 If you use this, you will be modifying your system registry, which has the potential to do Very Bad Things to your system.

 You can also do the same thing by manually modifying the registry using `regedit.exe`.
 I do not advise this approach, since manually modifying